 BOTOX® can help get rid of wrinkles, but did you know it can also get rid of jaw tension and soreness?
-At Bello Dental Associates, with offices in Davie and Hialeah, Florida, Dr. Jenny Bello administers Botox injections to relieve jaw pain and treat joint disorders.
+At Bello Dental Associates, located in Davie, Florida, Dr. Jenny Bello administers Botox injections to relieve jaw pain and treat joint disorders.
 Many of the causes of chronic jaw pain are unconscious actions you can’t control, but you can control how you solve these issues.
 Call today or click to learn more about how Botox can help you.

 Botox is a drug comprised of the active ingredient botulinum toxin type A that treats sore and tense facial muscles.
 It’s used in small doses to treat health issues, including:

 Dr. Bello uses botox injections to treat jaw pain and issues concerning the temporomandibular joint (TMJ).